usableprivacy/upribox/docs/source/security.rst

 For the VPN feature of the upribox we use OpenVPN which is *not* executed as root and uses the strong cryptographic hash function SHA384 for the packet HMAC authentication and AES-256 (CBC mode) for encryption.

+.. _signed-releases:

 Signed Releases
 ===============

-On our `website <https://upribox.org/download/>`__ you can download our latest community image and verify its integrity with the provided signature file.
+On our `website <https://upribox.org/download/>`__ you can download our latest community image and verify its integrity and authenticity with the provided signature file.